Why you need your own Square Squad

 • Don’t listen to criticism from people who aren’t on your square squad.
 It is hurtful and unproductive.

-Brené goes on in Dare to Lead to remind you, this is not your suck-up squad, they are not 'yes' people.
+Brené goes on in Dare to Lead to remind you, that this is not your suck-up squad, they are not 'yes' people.
 This was my reminder this week and started me thinking about who I call on and what that looks like at the tough times.
 I need to be told with kindness, love and strength what I need to know and I need to know that they are in the arena with me.

 The piece of paper - turns out one inch by one inch is very small.
-I folded a normal square post it note into half, and then half again - still not quite small enough but that's what I'm going with.
+I folded a normal square post-it note into half, and then half again - still not quite small enough but that's what I'm going with.

 Katie Quinney